 Deadlines are 5:00 PM (Eastern).
 No extensions will be granted.

 The Early Career Patient-Oriented Diabetes Research Award is intended for clinical researchers at a relatively early stage of their independent career.
 Clinical researchers who have received their first faculty-level appointment less than 5 years before the submission date are eligible to apply for this award.
-Applicants must have an MD or MD-PhD, hold an appointment or joint appointment in a subspecialty of clinical medicine in a clinical department, and conduct human clinical research.
+Applicants must have an MD, MD-PhD or PsyD, hold an appointment or joint appointment in a subspecialty of clinical medicine in a clinical department, and conduct human clinical research.
 In exceptional circumstances, non-MD candidates will be considered if their work is likely to contribute significantly to a clinical outcome.

 For the purposes of this award, clinical research is defined as research conducted with human subjects for which the investigator directly interacts with the subjects.